 Supporting the global profession

-Simpler language and a simpler structure would benefit all auditors, as they would be able to understand auditing standards more easily, and could identify more quickly the requirements that apply to their specific situation.
+Simple language and a simpler structure would benefit all auditors to understand auditing standards more easily, and could enable them to identify more quickly the requirements that apply to their specific situation.

 For some time, it has been recognised that there are challenges in applying auditing standards to the audits of smaller and non-complex entities.
 In response, there is growing pressure to address these challenges.

 Some practitioners are worried that auditing standards can be difficult to apply when auditing certain smaller companies and that the standards require procedures that are unnecessary.

 While the benefits of audit are obvious for the largest companies, policymakers have debated how to respond to the cost-benefit question for smaller companies.